Resistance profile of PIFELTRO® (doravirine)

 DRIVE-SHIFT study design

-A randomized, multicenter, active-controlled, non-inferior, open-label phase 3 trial of adult participants with virologically suppressed HIV-1 for ≥6 months on 2 NRTIs with a PI plus either ritonavir or cobicistat, elvitegravir plus cobicistat, or an NNRTI, with no history of virologic failure.
-Participants were either immediately switched to a doravirine-based FDC (100 mg DOR/300 mg 3TC/300 mg TDF) on day 1 of the 48-week trial (Immediate Switch Group (ISG) [n=447]) or continued their baseline regimen and switched after 24 weeks (Delayed Switch Group (DSG) [n=223]) to a doravirine-based FDC.1,2
+A randomized, multicenter, active-controlled, non-inferiority, open-label, phase 3 trial of adult participants with virologically suppressed HIV-1 for ≥6 months on 2 NRTIs with a PI plus either ritonavir or cobicistat, elvitegravir plus cobicistat, or an NNRTI, with no history of virologic failure.
+Participants were either immediately switched to a doravirine-based FDC (100 mg DOR/300 mg 3TC/300 mg TDF) on day 1 of the 48-week trial (Immediate Switch Group [ISG; n=447]) or continued their baseline regimen and switched after 24 weeks (Delayed Switch Group [DSG; n=223]) to a doravirine-based FDC.1,2

-Extension Study: Participants who completed the 48-week visit were eligible to continue receiving open-label doravirine-based FDC for an additional 96 weeks, up to week 144.1,2
+Extension study: Participants who completed the 48-week visit were eligible to continue receiving an open-label doravirine-based FDC for an additional 96 weeks, up to week 144.1,2

 Primary efficacy end point: Percentage of participants with HIV-1 RNA ≥50 copies/mL in the ISG at week 48 vs the DSG at week 24: 2% for the doravirine-based FDC vs 1% for the baseline regimen.
 Difference (95% CI): 0.7 (-1.3, 2.6).1